ivanFTG/AH-Assessment/README.md

 * SwiftlintPlugin added as Xcode package dependency

-## Implementation Notes
-* Using XCode 26 and Swift 6.2 with latest version of concurrency.

 ## Techdebt
 Please go to the [TECHDEBT document](TECHDEBT.md) to read missing implementations and fixes,